Generative Giants, Retrieval Weaklings: Why do Multimodal Large Language Models Fail at Multimodal Retrieval?: What hinders MLLMs from being effective retrievers? A mechanistic analysis with sparse autoencoders

 where the first term ensures faithful reconstruction of the input representation, and the second term enforces sparsity on the latent code through the \(\ell_1\)-norm, controlled by a parameter \(\alpha\).

-In our work, we consider representative MLLMs of different architectures, including Qwen3-VL-8B-Instruct~\cite{qwen3}, Qwen2-VL-7B-Instruct~\cite{qwen2vl} , Chameleon-7B~\cite{Chameleon} and Paligemma2-3B-Mix-224~\cite{paligemma2}.
-For contrastive VLMs, we consider CLIP (Clip-Vit-Base-Patch32)~\cite{clip} and SigLip2 (SigLip2-Base-Patch16-512)~\cite{siglip2}.
-In our experiments, we employ Top-K SAEs~\cite{topksae} to learn interpretable concept representations from the activations of the COCO~\cite{mscoco} dataset, using the last-layer hidden states for MLLMs and the last-layer embeddings extracted from contrastive VLMs.
-Further implementation and training details are provided in Appendix~\ref{appendix:sae}.
+In our work, we consider representative MLLMs with different architectures, including Qwen3-VL-8B-Instruct~\cite{qwen3vl}, Qwen2-VL-7B-Instruct~\cite{qwen2vl} , Chameleon-7B~\cite{Chameleon}, and Paligemma2-3B-Mix-224~\cite{paligemma2}.
+For contrastive vision language models (VLMs), we consider CLIP (Clip-ViT-Base-Patch32)~\cite{clip} and SigLIP2 (SigLIP2-Base-Patch16-512)~\cite{siglip2}.
+In our experiments, we employ Top-K SAEs~\cite{topksae} to learn interpretable concept representations from the activations of the COCO~\cite{mscoco} dataset, using the last-layer hidden states for MLLMs and the last-layer embeddings for contrastive VLMs.
+More implementation details are provided in Appendix~\ref{appendix:sae}.